Lennox EL296UHV Error Code E 240: Low Flame Current

 What Does Code E 240 Mean?

-Error code E240 on the Lennox EL296UHV indicates low flame current during run mode.
-The flame sensor is a metal rod positioned in the burner flame that generates a tiny electrical current (measured in microamps) to confirm the burners are lit.
-When this current drops below the expected threshold during heating, the control logs this alert.
+Error code E240 on the Lennox EL296UHV means the control detected low flame current during run mode.
+The flame sensor is a metal rod that sits in the burner flame and passes a tiny current, measured in microamps, that tells the SureLight control the burners are actually lit.
+When that current falls below the expected level while the furnace is running, the board logs E240 as an early warning.

 Common Causes